create3000/x_ite/docs/_posts/getting-started.md

 #### For Production

-If you are on production and everything works fine, then use a numbered version.
+If you are in production and everything is working fine, then use a numbered version.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/create3000/x_ite@{{ site.version }}/dist/x_ite.min.js"></script>